 Write a little about yourself.
 Just a paragraph will do.

-Loves books, ideas, culture, non fiction, jazz and rocknroll and
+Books, ideas, culture, non fiction, jazz and rocknroll and folk and

 Out of the box.
 Love the hearth as the center of the home with

 cooking and music and wine going on.
 Friends dropping in.
 (Wanna

 I love the DC area.
 So many smart, dedicated people here.
 There is